yunhao-zou/EventHDR/README.md

 ## Introduction
 In this work, we present
 a convolutional recurrent neural network which takes a sequence of neighboring event frames to reconstruct high speed HDR videos.
-To facilitate the process of network learning, we design a novel optical system and collect a real-world dataset with paired high speed HDR videos and event streams.
+To facilitate the process of network learning, we design a novel optical system and collect a real-world dataset with paired high speed HDR videos and event streams

 ## Highlights
 * We propose a convolutional recurrent neural network for the reconstruction of high speed HDR videos from events.
-Our architecture carefully considers the alignment and temporal correlation for events.
+Our architecture carefully considers the alignment and temporal correlation for events

 <img src="figs/overview.png" width="500px"/>

-* To bridge the gap between simulated and real HDR videos, we design an elaborate system to synchronously capture paired high speed HDR video and the corresponding event stream.
+* To bridge the gap between simulated and real HDR videos, we design an elaborate system to synchronously capture paired high speed HDR video and the corresponding event stream

 <img src="figs/system.png" width="500px"/>

 * We collect a real-world dataset with paired high speed HDR videos (high-bit) and event streams.
-Each frame of our HDR videos are merged from two precisely synchronized LDR frames.
+Each frame of our HDR videos are merged from two precisely synchronized LDR frames

 <img src="figs/dataset.png" width="500px"/>

 ## Dataset
 * You can download our EventHDR dataset at [**[OneDrive]**](https://1drv.ms/f/s!AuA3qjJbfh9FjQa4GvHC_9Fn9UQm?e=jODI9N)
 * Both the training and testing data are stored in ```hdf5``` format, you can use ```h5py``` tool to read the data.
+To create a pytorch dataset, you can refer to [**```DynamicH5Dataset```**](https://github.com/TimoStoff/event_cnn_minimal/blob/master/data_loader/dataset.py)
 * We build our dataset based on the data structure of [**events_contrast_maximization**](https://github.com/TimoStoff/events_contrast_maximization/tree/master), and the structure tree is shown below
 ```
 EventHDR Dataset Structure Tree